Concealed Carry Picture

 11. Oversight and Records

-• The Superintendent shall maintain a secure, confidential file of all authorized individuals,
+• The Superintendent shall maintain a secure, confidential file of all individuals carrying concealed firearms, their permits, and training records.

 • This policy shall be reviewed annually by the Board.